-- c.
-Equal employment opportunity.
-The utilization of apprentices, trainees and journeymen under this part shall be in conformity with the equal employment opportunity requirements of Executive Order 11246, as amended, and 29 CFR part 30. - d.
-Apprentices and Trainees (programs of the U.S. DOT).
+c.Equal employment opportunity.
+The utilization of apprentices, trainees and journeymen under this part shall be in conformity with the equal employment opportunity requirements of Executive Order 11246, as amended, and 29 CFR part 30.

+d.Apprentices and Trainees (programs of the U.S. DOT).

 Apprentices and trainees working under apprenticeship and skill training programs which have been certified by the Secretary of Transportation as promoting EEO in connection with Federal-aid highway construction programs are not subject to the requirements of paragraph 4 of this Section IV.
+23 CFR 230.111(e)(2).
 The straight time hourly wage rates for apprentices and trainees under such programs will be established by the particular programs.
 The ratio of apprentices and trainees to journeymen shall not be greater than permitted by the terms of the particular program.

-- 5. Compliance with Copeland Act requirements.
-The contractor shall comply with the requirements of 29 CFR part 3, which are incorporated by reference in this contract. - 6.
-Subcontracts.
+5.Compliance with Copeland Act requirements.
+The contractor shall comply with the requirements of 29 CFR part 3, which are incorporated by reference in this contract as provided in 29 CFR 5.5.

+- 6.Subcontracts.
 The contractor or subcontractor shall insert Form FHWA-1273 in any subcontracts and also require the subcontractors to include Form FHWA-1273 in any lower tier subcontracts.
-The prime contractor shall be responsible for the compliance by any subcontractor or lower tier subcontractor with all the contract clauses in 29 CFR 5.5. - 7.
-Contract termination: debarment.
+The prime contractor shall be responsible for the compliance by any subcontractor or lower tier subcontractor with all the contract clauses in 29 CFR 5.5. - 7.Contract termination: debarment.
 A breach of the contract clauses in 29 CFR 5.5 may be grounds for termination of the contract, and for debarment as a contractor and a subcontractor as provided in 29 CFR 5.12. - 8.
 Compliance with Davis-Bacon and Related Act requirements.
-All rulings and interpretations of the Davis-Bacon and Related Acts contained in 29 CFR parts 1, 3, and 5 are herein incorporated by reference in this contract. - 9.
-Disputes concerning labor standards.
-Disputes arising out of the labor standards provisions of this contract shall not be subject to the general disputes clause of this contract.
+All rulings and interpretations of the Davis- Bacon and Related Acts contained in 29 CFR parts 1, 3, and 5 are herein incorporated by reference in this contract as provided in 29 CFR 5.5. - 9.Disputes concerning labor standards.
+As provided in 29 CFR 5.5, disputes arising out of the labor standards provisions of this contract shall not be subject to the general disputes clause of this contract.
 Such disputes shall be resolved in accordance with the procedures of the Department of Labor set forth in 29 CFR parts 5, 6, and 7.
-Disputes within the meaning of this clause include disputes between the contractor (or any of its subcontractors) and the contracting agency, the U.S. Department of Labor, or the employees or their representatives. - 10.
-Certification of eligibility. - a.
-By entering into this contract, the contractor certifies that neither it (nor he or she) nor any person or firm who has an interest in the contractor's firm is a person or firm ineligible to be awarded Government contracts by virtue of section 3(a) of the Davis-Bacon Act or 29 CFR 5.12(a)(1). - b.
-No part of this contract shall be subcontracted to any person or firm ineligible for award of a Government contract by virtue of section 3(a) of the Davis-Bacon Act or 29 CFR 5.12(a)(1). - c.
-The penalty for making false statements is prescribed in the U.S. Criminal Code.
-18 U.S.C.
+Disputes within the meaning of this clause include disputes between the contractor (or any of its subcontractors) and the contracting agency, the

+- U.S. Department of Labor, or the employees or their representatives. - 10.
+Certification of eligibility (29 CFR 5.5) - a.By entering into this contract, the contractor certifies that neither it (nor he or she) nor any person or firm who has an interest in the contractor's firm is a person or firm ineligible to be awarded Government contracts by virtue of section 3(a) of the Davis-Bacon Act or 29 CFR 5.12(a)(1). - b.No part of this contract shall be subcontracted to any person or firm ineligible for award of a Government contract by virtue of section 3(a) of the Davis-Bacon Act or 29 CFR 5.12(a)(1). - c.The penalty for making false statements is prescribed in the U.S. Criminal Code, 18 U.S.C.
 1001.